7 min read

 The easiest way to pick up on this is when we notice people casually dismissing big feelings as small deals, "dramatic", "weak" or "nonsense".

 When we casually prioritize emotional needs over physical and material needs.
-Or act like emotional needs simply don't matter or put them in the bucket of "wants".

 I was in this camp.
 A lot of us were raised in this camp.

-But the most important thing is this:
+But the more important thing is this:

 We have the power to stop the pain by learning the truth.